Rites of Passage - Celebrating our Daughters

 I made these last winter for my daughter when I started to notice that she was shifting and feeling older.
 A lot of the things that we'd talk about together, she was doing on her own.
 Things like writing goals and dealing with big emotions in a positive way.
 It felt like she was moving from childhood to something new—a transition of sorts towards adolescence.

 It was winter, and I was struggling a lot with the darkness and boredom.
 I had been thinking about birthdays and how to add an element of ceremony and rites of passage.
 Something more than cake and presents.
-I planned a whole ceremony of sorts where I'd make a spiral out of snow in a park near our house and lay these wooden picture out alongside a candle throughout the spiral.
+I planned a whole ceremony of sorts where I'd make a spiral out of snow in a park near our house and lay these wooden pictures out alongside a candle throughout the spiral.
 In the middle would be a bundle of wooden blank squares, one for each year until she left home, where she could choose her own word that I would then paint.

 The ceremony part didn't happen.
 I do a lot of things out of the norm, and for the most part, my kids are game, but this time it stretched her out of her comfort zone to do something in the open.
 So instead, I decided that I would give her a painting whenever it felt like good timing and use the notebook to share why I picked the word and how I saw her displaying the specific characteristic.
 I have also been adding stories about myself into the writing as well as gentle advice or ways to honor herself.
 I've given her three, and she now asks for new ones to appear.
 My hope is that these paintings and writings help her when she sees something different in the mirror.
 Finding ways to recognize the positive traits I see in her as well as to help her learn to identify what she likes about herself.